veillette/physics-book/contents/ch29QuantumPhysics.md

 ---
-title: "Introduction to Quantum Physics"
+title: Introduction to Quantum Physics
 layout: page
+sectionNumber: 0
+chapterNumber: 29
 ---

 ![A magnified image of a black fly obtained from an electron microscope showing its antennae and tentacles.](../resources/Figure_29_00_01.jpg "A black fly imaged by an electron microscope is as monstrous as any science-fiction creature. (credit: U.S. Department of Agriculture via Wikimedia Commons)")